 The assessment of a significant increase in credit risk requires significant judgment.
 Movements between Stage 1 and Stage 2 are based on whether an instrument's credit risk as at the reporting date has increased significantly relative to the date it was initially recognized.
 This assessment is performed at the instrument level.

-The Group's assessment of significant increases in credit risk is based on factors such as delinquency status, watch-list reports and whether the account is being managed by the special loans group.
-If any of the following conditions is met, the instrument is moved from Stage 1 to Stage 2.
-The prior year assessment was based on the first three conditions only:
+The Group's assessment of significant increases in credit risk is based on factors such as delinquency status and whether or not the account is watch-listed and managed by the special loans group.